aleju/mario-ai/README.md

 * The last T screenshots, each downscaled to size 32x32 (grayscale, slightly cropped).
 * The last screenshot, at size 64x64 (grayscale, slightly cropped).

-T is currently set to 4 (note that this includes the last screen of the sequence).
+T is currently set to 4 (note that this includes the last state of the sequence).
 Screens are captured at every 5th frame.
-Each example's output are the action reward values of the chosen action (received direct reward + discounted anticipated future reward).
+Each example's output are the action reward values of the chosen action (received direct reward + discounted Q-value of the next state).
 The model can choose two actions per state: One arrow button (up, down, right, left) and one of the other control buttons (A, B, X, Y).
 This is different from the Atari-model, in which the agent could only pick one button at a time.
 (Without this change, the agent could theoretically not make many jumps, which force you to keep the A button pressed and move to the right.)